 Mark (a.k.a.
 John Mark) uses the word immediately twelve times in this book, a reference as the Gospel of immediacy.
 The audience, Romans, were people of action rather than thought.
 In his rapid-fire way, he tells the actions of Jesus.
 Mark was much younger than the other Gospel writers, probably a teen when the Lord was in Jerusalem.
 His mother was a follower of Jesus Christ (Acts 12:12).

-Mark 9:2-4 tells when Jesus invited the closest of disciples, Peter, John, and James as witnesses, to come along with Him up to the mountaintop.
-There they saw Jesus’s meeting with Moses and Elijah, of a bygone era who miraculous transfigured together.
-I see this as a fulfillment of a promise by God to Moses, keeping His word to Moses about entering the promised land of Canaan.
+Mark 9:2-4 tells when Jesus invited the closest of disciples, Peter, John, and James as witnesses at the transfiguration, to come along with Him up to the mountaintop.
+There they saw Jesus’s meeting with first testament leaders Moses and Elijah.
+I see this as God showing Moses the promised land of Canaan.
+At the transfiguration encounter Moses represented the Torah, Elijah the prophets and Jesus radiantly transformed into a picture perhaps like his future glory when he returns.

 I resonate with Mark 10:45, “For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.”
 This is the book’s overall theme of Jesus serving others.
 According to philosopher and Christian apologist Douglas Groothius what ties value to a person is the principle of servanthood, “We value what we freely serve.”